Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Dynamical modular curves of genus at most

 \begin{proof} Let $X := X_0(5)$ and $J := J_0(5)$.
 If $\rk J(K) = 1$, then we have $\rk J(K) = \rk J(\bbQ)$ and $J(K)_{\tors} = 0$, hence $J(K) = J(\bbQ)$ by Corollary~\ref{cor:saturation_samerank}.
 Since $X$ has rational points, we conclude from Proposition~\ref{prop:same_jac} that $X(K) = X(\bbQ)$, so the only $c \in K$ such that $f_c$ has a $K$-rational 5-cycle are $c \in \{-2,-16/9,-64/9\}$.
 However, as mentioned above, the points of period 5 must actually lie in a degree 5 extension of $K$, so $f_c$ has no $K$-rational points of period 5. \end{proof}

 \begin{thm} Let $K$ be the field $\bbQ(i)$ or $\bbQ(\omega)$.
 There is no element $c \in K$ for which $f_c$ admits a $K$-rational point of period 5. \end{thm}

 \begin{proof} In both cases, we have $X_0(5)(K) = X_0(5)(\bbQ)$: For $K = \bbQ(\omega)$, this follows from the fact that the twist of $X_0(5)$ by $-3$ has rank $0$ over $\bbQ$, so the rank of $J_0(5)(K)$ is equal to $1$, and therefore Corollary~\ref{cor:5cycle} applies.
-For $K = \bbQ(i)$, the proof of this statement requires a somewhat involved Chabauty-Coleman type argument; we therefore defer the proof to Appendix~\ref{app:X0(5)}. \end{proof}
+For $K = \bbQ(i)$, the rank of $J_0(5)$ is equal to $2$, so the proof of this statement requires a more involved argument.
+We therefore defer the proof, which uses a Chabauty-Coleman-style calculation, to Appendix~\ref{app:X0(5)}. \end{proof}